 Using Spirit Arrow to clear the wave and apply some damage onto the enemy duo will be your primary objective.
 Once you hit level 2, you can start applying solid zoning pressure by using the Broken Weave created by Back Flip near the minion waves.
 The added damage from hitting the weave with your Spirit Arrow should allow you to maintain early lane dominance, which you can use to apply pressure and poke the enemy.
 Even if you don't secure an early kill, dealing damage will force them to use up their potions and back early, helping you gain an early lead.

-During the rest of the early game, your primary focus is to farm the waves and secure the Void and Alpha harpies between waves.
+During the rest of the early game, your primary focus is to farm the waves and secure the Void and nearby camps between waves.
 Keep a close eye on the positioning of the Supports as fights may be initiated at any time.
 Also keep an eye on the minimap for possible ganks.
-In cases that you out-pressure your opponent, you can try and go in to steal their Void and Alpha harpies after clearing their minions, but you should only do so when they still have to deal with your wave and are pushed back near or under their towers.
+In cases that you out-pressure your opponent, you can try and go in to steal camps on their side of the map after clearing minions, but you should only do so when they still have to deal with your wave and are pushed back near or under their tower.

 During this phase, the Supports will have usually started to rotate into the Jungle and other lanes, allowing the ADC to farm more efficiently to gain levels and gold.
 You will find yourself 1v1 against the enemy ADC.
 Depending on matchups and how the early game went, you can be winning, drawing even, or losing lane.
 Identify your situation accurately and adjust your playstyle accordingly.
 Your main goal during this phase is to keep farming, but depending on the situation, you may attempt additional actions.